 LinkedIn is the world’s largest business-focused social networking site and its main purpose is to help people network professionally.

+Did you know?
+6 people are hired through LinkedIn every minute!
 It is estimated that over 90% of employers use LinkedIn to research candidates, sometimes even before reading their resumes.
 Further, study shows that job applicants with a “comprehensive” LinkedIn profile is 71% more likely to get invited to interviews.
 As such, it is critical to have a professional brand presence on LinkedIn.

 Through LinkedIn, you may discover job leads via their job search engine, and in specialized groups, that may not be posted anywhere else.
 You can also save your job searches and receive daily or weekly emails with the results.